manuel-serrano/bigloo/doc/number.md

 Bigloo supports a limited numerical tower.
 It supports [integers, bignum, int8, ...](./int.md) and [reals](./real.md).
-In addition to the specific operators available for each particular type of numbers, it also provides the standard Scheme generic number library.
+In addition to the specific operators available for each particular type of numbers, it also provides the standard Scheme generic number library, which is described in this chapter.

 > [!NOTE] To benefit from better error messages and faster generated code,
 > it is recommended to use specific operators instead of generic operators